-As you may be well aware, NWU has eight faculties situated at three campuses.
-The Faculty of Education's contact programmes are being offered at the Mafikeng, Potchefstroom and Vaal Triangle campuses and the Faculty's administration of distance programmes are being managed by the Unit for Open Distance Learning (UODL).
-The UODL makes provision for lecture broadcasts to centres across the country and Namibia.
-Academic staff from the three campuses present these lectures and you are urged to attend these broadcasts - or download the lectures the following week - as they will further assist you to navigate your studies with greater success.
+As you may be aware, NWU has eight faculties situated at three campuses.
+The Faculty of Education's contact programmes are being offered at the Mahikeng, Potchefstroom and Vanderbijlpark Campuses and the Faculty's administration of distance programmes is being managed by the Unit for Distance Learning (UDL).
+The UDL makes provision for lecture broadcasts to centres across the country and Namibia, depending on the lockdown level.
+With the onset of COVID -19 the Faculty embraced synchronous and asynchronous teaching and it is important that you have an electronic device (e.g. computer) link to the internet to fully participate in the academic programmes.
+Highly qualified academic staff, from the three campuses, present these lectures and you are urged to attend these broadcasts/online sessions - or download the lectures the following week - as they will further assist you to navigate your studies with greater success.